mnielsen/finding_scenius/finding_scenius.md

 Bohr and von Neumann.

 This is a galaxy of talent not unlike Florence in the 15th century.
-But, of course, the environment in Los Alamos could not be said to have _created_ such talent.
+But, of course, the environment in Los Alamos did not _create_ such talent.
 Most of the luminaries in town were already exceptionally accomplished _before_ going to Los Alamos.
 Perhaps the environment did make some positive difference to their future accomplishments, but it seems unlikely that it was primarily the environment which caused their future accomplishments.

-By contrast, the great painters of Florence that I named above were all born in Florence, or in the countryside nearby.
-And so in some sense it really was living in Florence during the 15th century which helped _cause_ these people to become much better painters.
+By contrast, the great painters of Florence named above were all born in Florence, or in the countryside nearby.
+And so it really was living in Florence during the 15th century which helped _cause_ these people to become much better painters.

 **Two hypotheses:** Let me set up two hypotheses about how works of great distinction are produced.
 One is the _genius hypothesis_.